-- 4.0.1 Carers could become involved in a variety of situations requiring a safeguarding response.
-This includes: - Witnessing or speaking up about abuse or neglect; - Experiencing intentional or unintentional harm from the adult they support, or from professionals and organisations that they are in contact with; - Unintentionally or intentionally causing harm or neglect to the adult they support, either as an individual or with others. - 4.0.2 At such points, there should be an assessment of both the carer and the adult they care for.
-The assessment should include consideration of the wellbeing of both individuals. - 4.0.3 A carer's assessment is an important chance to explore the individual's circumstances and consider whether and how it might be possible to provide information or support that prevents abuse or neglect from occurring.
-An example might be providing training to the carer about the condition that the adult they care for has, or to support them to care more safely. - 4.0.4 In circumstances where a carer experiences intentional or unintentional harm from the adult they are supporting, or if a carer unintentionally or intentionally harms or neglects the adult they care for, consideration should be given to: - a) Whether, as part of the assessment and support planning process for the carer and/or the person they care for, support can be provided that removes or lessens the risk of abuse.
+- 3.0.1 Carers could become involved in a variety of situations requiring a safeguarding response.
+This includes: - Witnessing or speaking up about abuse or neglect - Experiencing intentional or unintentional harm from the adult they support, or from professionals and organisations that they are in contact with - Unintentionally or intentionally causing harm or neglect to the adult they support, either as an individual or with others - 3.0.2 At such points, there should be an assessment of both the carer, and the adult they care for.
+The assessment should include consideration of the wellbeing of both individuals.
+Where there is intentional abuse, adult safeguarding under Section 42 of the Care Act (2014) should always be considered. - 3.0.3 A carer's assessment is an important chance to explore the individual's circumstances and consider whether and how it might be possible to provide information or support that prevents abuse or neglect from occurring.
+An example might be providing training to the carer about the condition that the adult they care for has, or to support them to care more safely. - 3.0.4 In circumstances where a carer experiences intentional or unintentional harm from the adult they are supporting, or if a carer unintentionally or intentionally harms or neglects the adult they care for, consideration should be given to: - a) Whether, as part of the assessment and support planning process for the carer and/or the person they care for, support can be provided that removes or lessens the risk of abuse.
 In some situations, the carer may need access to independent representation or advocacy; it is important to recognise the benefit that a carer may obtain from having such support. - b) Whether (and which) other agencies should be involved.
 In some instances, where it is suspected that a criminal offence has taken place, this will include alerting the police.
-In other situations, primary healthcare services may need to be involved. - 4.0.5 Other key things to consider in relation to carers include: - Involving carers in safeguarding enquiries relating to the person they care for as appropriate; - Whether or not a joint assessment is appropriate, and who (including which professionals) should be involved in the assessment; - The risk factors that may increase the likelihood of abuse or neglect occurring and whether these are present in the situation; - Whether a change in circumstances alters the risk of abuse or neglect occurring again.
-It is important to note that a change in circumstances should also lead to a review of the care and support plan.
+In other situations, primary healthcare services may need to be involved. - 3.0.5 Other key things to consider in relation to carers include:

+- Involving carers in safeguarding enquiries relating to the person they care for as appropriate - Whether or not a joint assessment is appropriate, and who (including which professionals) should be involved in the assessment - The risk factors that may increase the likelihood of abuse or neglect occurring and whether these are present in the situation - Whether a change in circumstances alters the risk of abuse or neglect occurring again.
+It is important to note that a change in circumstances should also lead to a review of the care and support plan

-5 Mental Capacity and Consent
+4 Mental Capacity and Consent